WopsS/RED4ext/docs/how-to-create-a-new-plugin.md

 ### Notes

 All hooks created here will be attached automatically later, you do not need to attach them manually.
 Be sure to store the plugin handle and the interface because you cannot get it again later.
-The plugin handle is what identify your plugin through the extender
+The plugin handle is what identify your plugin through the extender.

+---

 ### Unload